nrfconnect/sdk-nrf/doc/nrf/glossary.rst

    Access Port Protection (APPROTECT)
       A register used to prevent read and write access to all CPU registers and memory-mapped addresses.

+   Almanac data
+      In the :term:`Global Navigation Satellite System (GNSS)`, the data providing coarse orbit and status information for each satellite in the constellation.
+      Each satellite broadcasts Almanac data for all the satellites in the constellation.

    Anycast addressing
       An addressing type that routes datagrams to a single member of a group of potential receivers that are all identified by the same destination address.
       This is a one-to-nearest association.